 Diagnosis: spastic diplesia cerebral palsy

 Brandon is significantly delayed as a result of living in a neglectful situation with no medical care for the first 8 years of his life.
-Other children adopted from the same environment have made significant progress once they were placed in a family.
+He has made a lot of progress in the past couple of years in regards to physical and emotional development.

-He had a tenotomy of the adductors of both pelvic joints in 2012.
-He can roll over and scoot on his stomach.
+Brandon had a tenotomy of the adductors of both pelvic joints in 2012.
+He can roll over and crawl on his stomach.
 He cannot sit independently at this time.
 He moves his head in both directions to look at things.
 He shows an interest in toys and reacts with facial expressions showing happiness when he is interacted with by caregivers.
+He has a favorite toy and he will crawl to get to the toy.
 He responds to his name by turning his head when his name is called.
 He likes water and will hold his hand under the running water.
 He laughs out loud when adults play with him.
 He will reach out and hold hands with familiar adults.
 He eats from a spoon and drinks from a cup.
 He enjoys listening to music.
 When he is placed near other children, he will reach out for them and smile when they touch him.
 He has formed a bond with a 1:1 caregiver that works with him.

 The agency representatives that visited him in the fall of 2014 reported that he is very responsive and interactive.
 They observed him playing with a toy (activating the buttons to make it light up), crawling to get to the toy he wanted, responding to his name and interacting with staff.
 He has a 1:1 caregiver that spends time with him each day and he was observed interacting with her.

 The agency has photos and videos from November 2014.